Apartheid (noun)

 something, as a machine, devised for a particular function

-The right exercise apparatuses help an athlete to increase muscular
+The right exercise apparatuses help an athlete to increase muscular strength and

 endurance.